Seagate/cortx-posix/kvsfs-ganesha/README.md

     find_package(NTIRPC ${NTIRPC_VERSION} REQUIRED)
     else (USE_SYSTEM_NTIRPC)
     ```
-  -- Build and install the `nfs-ganesha` .
+  -- Build and install the `nfs-ganesha`.
+Make sure `jemalloc` is used as the allocator (check `make edit_cache` in the build dir).
 Find the directions to compile [here.](https://github.com/nfs-ganesha/nfs-ganesha/wiki/Compiling)
 - Clovis sample apps should be built and it's rc files should be present.
 Please refer to this [page](https://github.com/seagate-ssg/clovis-sample-apps) for instructions on clovis-sample-apps.

 ### Build